Yegorich555/webpack-must-have/README.md

 ## How to install packages for CI/CD

-- Before build without lint use `npm ci --ignore-scripts=true --omit=optional --omit=peer`
+- Before build without lint use `npm ci --ignore-scripts --omit=optional --omit=peer`
-- Before lint with auto-fix use `npm i --ignore-scripts=true`
+- Before lint with auto-fix use `npm i --ignore-scripts`

 - ### Explanation for package.json